Take a story's temperature by studying its tone. Is it hopeful? Cynical? Snarky? Playful?

 In the beginning, the play seems to be biased toward Nora.
-We're definitely asked to sympathize with her.
-It's pretty hard to get on Torvald's side.
-From the moment he gets on her case about eating macaroons, we know that he's overbearing, even for a Victorian era male.
+We're definitely asked to sympathize with her—for good reason, as it's pretty hard to be on Torvald's side.
+From the moment he gets on her case about eating macaroons, we know that he's overbearing, even for a Victorian-era dude.
 His demeaning little pet names for Nora don't help his case.